jamesshore/quixote/README.md

   });

   it("positions menu below logo", function() {
-    // Check that the menu is aligned with the logo menu.assert({
+    // Compare position of menu with position of logo menu.assert({
       left: logo.left,            // menu is aligned with logo
       top: logo.bottom.plus(10)   // and below it with a 10px gap